March 29, 2018 - Daniel Aherne

 Chris Packham is an example of another person that didn’t learn of their diagnosis until later in life.
 Discovering he had Asperger’s in his forties, Packham had already enjoyed success as a broadcaster.
 Packham attributes his encyclopaedic knowledge of nature and wildlife to his being autistic.
 Upon learning he had Asperger’s, Packham embarked on the creation of BBC documentary ‘Chris Packham: Asperger’s And Me’ – an in-depth view of what it’s like to be autistic – and something we highly recommend watching.

-To educate your team on the benefits of having an autistic colleague consider taking part in one of our training courses.
+To educate your team on the benefits of having an autistic colleague consider booking a place on our brand new course “Neurodiversity Works”.
 We look forward to speaking with you soon.